 For still more retail opportunities, make the short drive from Park Avenue to Winter Park Village.
 The outdoor shopping center has a host of stores and restaurants, plus one of the area's best movie theaters.

-Learn more: Orlando Arts, Culture & History
+Discover: Orlando Arts, Culture & History

-Nearby, you can peruse the world's largest collection of Louis Comfort Tiffany's creations at The Charles Hosmer Morse Museum of American Art.
+Nearby, you can peruse the world's most comprehensive collection of Louis Comfort Tiffany's creations at The Charles Hosmer Morse Museum of American Art.
 Similarly, the Albin Polasek Museum & Sculpture Gardens is devoted to the work of its titular sculptor.
 Or, develop your own artistic talents with a course or two at the Crealdé School of Art.

-Learn more: Orlando Ecotourism
+Discover: Orlando Ecotourism

 The latter is one of 11 amenity-laden public parks maintained by the city, with other standouts including Mead Botanical Garden, Lake Baldwin Park, Phelps Park and Ward Park.
-And if seeing so much green has you aching for a tee time, don't worry: You can get your golf on at the Winter Park Golf Course, a 9-hole, public course that's on the U.S. National Registry of Historic Places.
+If seeing so much green has you aching for a tee time, don't worry: You can get your golf on at the Winter Park Golf Course, a 9-hole, public course that's on the U.S. National Registry of Historic Places.

-With so much to see and do, it’s no wonder why locals adore Winter Park — and why you should make it part of your travel plans the next time you’re in Orlando!
+With so much to see and do, it’s no wonder why locals adore Winter Park — and why you should make it part of your travel plans the next time you’re in Orlando.